Linkurious/lke-plugin-plugin-manager/README.md

 - **Plugin Name**: the name of the plugin as defined by developers;
 - **Version**: the version of the plugin;
-- **Plugin Instance**: the endpoint to which the plugin is available; clicking on it provides quick access to the plugin
+- **Plugin Instance**: the endpoint to which the plugin is available; clicking on it provides quick access to the plugin;
-- **State**: a tag describing the current state of the plugin; in case of errors in plugin execution, hovering the tag will display the extended error message (if any);
+- **State**: describes the current state of the plugin, in case of errors any additional information will be shown when hovering with the mouse;
 - **Logs**: a button to provide quick access to the plugin logs in a new browser tab.

-> **NOTE**: the same plugin (identifiable by the **Plugin Name**) can be deployed multiple times: each deployment must have a different **Plugin Instance**.
+> **NOTE**: the same plugin (identifiable by the **Plugin Name**) can be deployed multiple times: each deployment will have a different **Plugin Instance** and the same version.
+It is not possible to have multiple versions of the same plugin running at the same time.
 For all information, please refer to [this page](https://doc.linkurious.com/admin-manual/latest/plugins/) of the Linkurious Enterprise documentation

 A `RESTART` button is also present in this tab.
 By clicking on it, all the plugins (including the Plugin Manager itself) will be restarted.
 As a result, plugins will be temporarily unavailable: please, do not refresh the page during the plugins restart operation.
 ## Manage Plugins tab